“The Church With A Small Number of Members Is The True Church” – Joo Cheol Kim

 That’s interesting because in his book titled, My Sheep Listen to My Voice, Joo Cheol Kim writes:

-“…it is not Biblical to regard the church that has many members as the true Church.
-In regard to the number of believers, the Bible tells us that the church with a small number of members is the true Church“. (p.
-51)
+…it is not Biblical to regard the church that has many members as the true Church.
+In regard to the number of believers, the Bible tells us that the church with a small number of members is the true Church

 That’s right, Mr. Kim just said that.
-Read that again in case you missed it because at “1,450,000 registered members” it would seem that according to Joo Cheol Kim’s own words, the WMSCOG is too large to be the true Church.
+Read that again in case you missed it because at “1,450,000 registered members” (Update 2020: they now claim they have 3 million registered members) it would seem that according to Joo Cheol Kim’s own words, the WMSCOG is too large to be the true Church.

 Take a look at some of the WMSCOG church buildings here.
 Some of them are quite…gorgeous.
 Let’s look at what else Joo Cheol Kim has to say in My Sheep Listen to My Voice:

-“…false churches are apparently gorgeous and famous in the world, and many people belong to them.
-However, their end is destruction“. (p.
-201)
+…false churches are apparently gorgeous and famous in the world, and many people belong to them.
+However, their end is destruction.

 I’d say many WMSCOG buildings are quite “gorgeous”, wouldn’t you?